 Immigration, Asylum and Nationality Act 2006 addresses the conditions which will apply to persons before they come to the United Kingdom; to affect the way in which persons are dealt with at ports when arriving in the United Kingdom; to affect how they are dealt with once they are here.

-The NI Act 1998: Section 75 places obligations on a public authority when carrying out its functions to have due regard to the need to promote equality of opportunity across nine categories and the desirability of promoting good relations across three categories.
+The Northern Ireland Act 1998: Section 75 places obligations on a public authority when carrying out its functions to have due regard to the need to promote equality of opportunity across nine categories and the desirability of promoting good relations across three categories.

 - A public authority must have a scheme approved by the Equality Commission showing how it proposes to fulfil the duties imposed by Section 75.
-DE, the education and library boards, CCMS and successor bodies are obliged to comply with Section 75, as they are designated public authorities.
+DE, the Education Authority, CCMS and successor bodies are obliged to comply with Section 75, as they are designated public authorities.
 These designated public authorities have a duty to ensure that all schools comply with their policies and procedures.

 - Schools are not designated public authorities* for the purposes of this Act but they are expected to operate in line with the principles of the equality schemes of designated public authorities.
 The promotion of equality of opportunity and good relations are therefore key to the work of a school.